Top 22 World’s Biggest And Largest Container Ships in 2024

 This giant, with a carrying capacity of 21,237 TEU, is the largest cargo ship in China.

-It has a length of 400 metres and is 58.6 metres wide.
+It is 400 metres long and 58.6 metres wide.
 Built in 2018 by the China State Shipbuilding Corporation (CSSC), it was transferred to China Ocean Shipping Company Limited (COSCO).

-For optimum performance and enhanced fuel efficiency, the ship is equipped with ABB Turbochargers, which help it achieve a maximum speed of 22 nautical miles per hour.
+The ship is equipped with ABB Turbochargers, which help it achieve a maximum speed of 22 nautical miles per hour, ensuring optimum performance and enhanced fuel efficiency.

 With a deadweight of 199,000 MT, the ship has become a flagship vessel of the 21st Century Maritime Silk Road, which links China’s coast to Europe and Africa through the South China Sea and the Indian Ocean.